Music: Brooks & Dunn

 - Book Ends: The first and last song they ever performed together was "Brand New Man".

 - Canon Discontinuity: None of the singles from Tight Rope, widely considered their weakest album, appeared on their second Greatest Hits Album in 2004.
-This means that the album completely ignores two Top 20 hits and a Top 5, in favor of including "South of Santa Fe", the last single from the album before Tight Rope… which happened to be B & D's only single not to even hit Top 40 (and thus, the reason it's the last single where Kix Brooks is the lead singer).
+This means that the album completely ignores two Top 20 hits and a Top 5, in favor of including "South of Santa Fe", the last single from the album before Tight Rope which happened to be B & D's only single not to even hit Top 40 (and thus, the reason it's the last single where Kix Brooks is the lead singer).
 This is very likely a Justified Trope, as Kix revealed in 2015 that they were seriously considering a breakup after Tight Rope bombed, because they just felt they had run their course until the head of their label recommended to them a little song called "Ain't Nothing 'bout You"

 - Drowning My Sorrows: The central topic of "Neon Moon".

 - Fake-Out Fade-Out: Occurs on "Indian Summer."
 It's a slow, wistful song about a schoolgirl who was impressed by a football player's skillful performance at a hometown game, and ended up sleeping with him, only to have her life ruined when he bragged about it to his friends afterwards.
 This is, of course, fatal to one's reputation in a small town, and she ended up having to drop out and move across the country to start over.
 At the end, the singer regretfully admits that he was the Jerk Jock and now, looking back on it, he wonders if things might have been different had he acted differently.
 Fade out... a perfect place to end.
 And then it jumps back in with a strong guitar slide and one last exultant rehash of the chorus, about how cool the whole experience was.